dct2012/4wm/README.md

 ----------------------
-**frankensteinwm** is a minimal, lightweight, and a dynamic tiling window manager with two borders.
-Its aim is to be small, fast, and allow for more dynamic tiling.
-It has one tiling layout with four different splitting modes, and two fullscreen layouts.
+**frankensteinwm** is a minimal, lightweight, dynamic tiling window manager with two borders.
+Its aim is to be small, fast, and versatile.
+It has one tiling layout, where it splits windows in four different ways, and two fullscreen layouts.
 Each virtual desktop has its own properties, unaffected by other desktops' or monitors' settings.

 Modes
 -----

 The tiling layout has four modes: left, right, top, bottom.
 The layout splits the current window in half and adds the new window to the left, right, top, or bottom.
-All windows can be resized in any direction and switch places in any direction.
+All windows can be resized in four directions, switch places in four directions, and the focus can move in four directions.
 The two fullscreen layouts are: monocle and video.
 Both with no borders.
 Monocle is aware of gaps and video ignores both gaps and panels.